dataobservatory-eu/ccsi/content/slides/reprex-europeana-network/index.md

 ## Strategic objectives

-- Develop our data observatories as [Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/posse/)
+- Develop our data observatories as [Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/posse/).
-- Place our [Digital Music Observtory](https://music.dataobservatory.eu/), [Cultural and Creative Data Observatory](https://ccsi.dataobservatory.eu/), and [Green Deal Data Observaotry](https://greendeal.dataobservatory.eu/) on knowledge graphs of Europeana, Wikidata, and other open knowledge system
+- Place our [Digital Music Observatory](https://music.dataobservatory.eu/), [Cultural and Creative Data Observatory](https://ccsi.dataobservatory.eu/), and [Green Deal Data Observaotry](https://greendeal.dataobservatory.eu/) on knowledge graphs of Europeana, Wikidata, and other open knowledge systems.
 - Harmonize research artefacts with open repositories such as Zenodo and Figshare.
-- Achieve EU/UNESCO/OECD recognition for our self-governing, triangular, science-policy-bushiness triangular data ecosystems as *data observatories*
+- Achieve EU/UNESCO/OECD recognition for our self-governing, triangular, science-policy-bushiness triangular data ecosystems as *data observatories*.

 ---